 The deadline for submitting your VAT return online is one calendar month and seven days after the end of an Accounting Quarter period.
 This is the quarterly deadline for your VAT if you file correctly.

-You will also need time for the payment to hit HMRC’s account.
-So try not to leave it until the last minute.
+You will also need to allow time for the payment to reach HMRC’s account, so try not to leave it until the last minute.

 When should I register for VAT?

-As aforementioned, you must register for VAT if your total VAT taxable turnover for the last 12 months was over the threshold.
-However - you must be sure to register within 30 days of the end of the month when you officially went over.
+As of 1 April 2024, you need to register for VAT if your total VAT taxable turnover for the last 12 months exceeds £90,000.
+Make sure to register within 30 days after the end of the month when you went over this threshold.

-Therefore, your effective date of registration is the first day of the second month after you went over the £85,000 threshold.
+Your effective date of registration will be the first day of the second month after you exceed £90,000.

 What happens if I sign up later than 30 days?

-If you fail to be VAT registered 30 days after going over the taxable turnover threshold, you will have to pay VAT on any sales made since the date you should have registered online.
+If you fail to register for VAT within 30 days of exceeding the taxable turnover threshold, you will need to pay VAT on any sales made since the date you should have registered.

-Depending on how late you submit your VAT registration, HMRC may fine you and force you to pay a penalty.
+Depending on how late you submit your VAT registration, HMRC may impose a fine and charge you a penalty.